eternauta1337/chicken/README.md

 # :chicken: chicken.finance :chicken:
-An Ethereum economic game designed to harvest greed, and coerce it into a common good.
+An Ethereum economic game of chicken, designed to harvest greed, and coerce it into good.

-### design
+### Design
 Anyone can create a new game, which consists of a "staging" and a "gameplay" period.

 During the staging period, players can deposit ETH for the upcoming game.